-For additional information regarding how child support is calculated, you can check out our blog post “How is Child Support Calculated” or call one of our Denver child support lawyers today.
+For additional information regarding how child support is calculated, you can check out our blog post “How is Child Support Calculated” or call one of our family law attorneys today.

 If you know your financial information and the financial information of the other party, you can approximate how much your monthly child support payments should be by using our Child Support Calculator App.

 Q: How much child support will I be ordered to pay or receive?

 A: Child support obligations are based primarily on each parent’s current gross income, the amount of work-related day care expenses which are incurred on behalf of the minor children (if any), and the cost for providing health insurance coverage for the children.
 The court must use a child support worksheet, which calculates the presumed correct amount of child support under Colorado law.
 The court can order a higher or lower amount than the presumed correct amount under certain circumstances such as when the parties have shared parenting, a child has special needs, or other unusual circumstances.

 Q: My children’s mother/father has not paid child support in a while, can I withhold parenting time in Colorado?